sjoerdvankreel/firefly-synth/manual.md

 # Firefly Synth

-A semi-modular synth plugin with various options including subtractive, DSF and FM.<br/>
+A semi-modular synth plugin with different oscillator and effect types, 2 osc-to-osc routing matrices and both global and per-voice audio and cv routing matrices.
-For a more detailed overview, see the parameter reference document.

 # General